Gnaily/SoftwareDev_sundown/Fish/README.md

         this.fillBoardWithTiles(holes, minOneFishTiles);
     }

-For all of our tests the seed is set to 1, and our three examples used to test the board, referenced above in [Running](#running) look like the following.
+For all of our tests the seed is set to 1.
+Our three examples used throughout the test classes, and referenced above in [Running](#running), looked like the following during our prototype stage (we have since improved the visual component but the placement of holes and number of fish are the same).
 Please click each photo for a closer look.
-To examine the exact constructor used to generate it captured at the top of the screenshot.
+The constructor for the board object used to generate each board is captured in the screenshot above the board.

 <div align="center">
 <img src="https://github.ccs.neu.edu/CS4500-F20/sundown/blob/master/Fish/Common/images/holesBoard.png" alt="holesBoard" width="420"/>